sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 These analytics work across all of our products and provides ROI-based metrics such as:

-- How many searches developers have run in Sourcegraph, and how many hours of development time have been saved as a result.
+- The number of searches developers have run in Sourcegraph, and how many hours of development time have been saved as a result.
 - How many code insights have been created, viewed, and interacted with.
-- How many changesets have been created and merged via batch changes, and how much time as been saved as a result.
+- The number of changesets that have been created and merged via batch changes, and how much time has been saved as a result.
 - How frequently code navigation has been used by developers to more quickly understand code.
+- How often IDE and Browser extensions are used across your organization, and how much time has been saved as a result.
+- Measure precise code navigation coverage and access precise graph data configured for all of your repositories.

 Admins can configure the date range selector and view the adoption of a feature over time by both volume and the number of users.
 The value calculators use data derived from the event logs and are designed to allow admins to adjust to conditions in their environment by editing the default time-saved values.